Zubax/canface_cf1/README.md

 ### Change Log

+### V1.4

+* Fix a hardware compatibility problem for Babel: Disable the built-in pull-up resistor on the CAN power disable line.

 #### v1.3

 * Fix a hardware compatibility problem for Babel-Babel: enable the built-in pull-up resistor on the CAN power disable line.

 #### v1.2